 Contract Law–Service Dogs–Failure to Deliver–Refund Sought

 A consumer agreed to purchase two service dogs from a company in Western North Carolina but the dogs were never delivered.
-The company has failed to offer a refund and thus the O'Neal Law Office will be filing suit on behalf of the consumer against the company.
+The case was settled after extensive litigation.

 Contract Law—Power of Attorney—Real Estate Transaction–Failure to Return Money